albertopeam/Android-Infrastructure/README.md

 Notes package is the sample activity with all the configuration stuff needed to make the use cases run.

 ##### Todos:
+*  Create a wiki with instructions for usage.
 *  add UseCaseExecutorImpl an return param in execute to check if use case was sended to execution.
 *  Test: unit and infrastructure(database, usecase handler)
 *  Comment code